Ashfordcliff/alx-low_level_programming/0x0E-structures_typedef/README.md

-Outside of a dog, a book is a man's best friend.
-Inside of a dog it's too dark to read
+A door is what a dog is perpetually on the wrong side of